About chef

 Евгений Клопотенко - биография 2

-Ievgen’s proactive approach enabled him to elevate the issue of school meals to the highest level of authority.
-Between 2020 and 2021, the legislation regulating food service provided to children in educational establishments underwent drastic changes: government adopted updated sanitary regulations, procedures, and forms for catering in educational institutions developed updated guidelines for procurement, actively allocated funds to re-equip canteens and implement HACCP.
-As a part of a working group, Ievgen and the CultFood team developed a balanced and modern four-week meal plan for the school cafeterias.
+Yevhen’s proactive approach enabled him to elevate the issue of school meals to the state level.
+During 2020-2021, the legislation regulating food service provided to children in educational establishments underwent drastic changes: government adopted updated sanitary regulations, procedures, and forms for catering in educational institutions developed updated guidelines for procurement, actively allocated funds to re-equip canteens and implement HACCP.
+As a part of a working group, Yevhen and the Cult Food team developed a balanced and modern four-week meal plan for school canteens.

 Евгений Клопотенко - биография 3